typesandtimes/tale/_drafts/decades.md

 [^smith]:
 	Jason Scott Smith. "[The Strange History of the Decade: Modernity, Nostalgia, and the Perils of Periodization](http://www.jstor.org/stable/3789661)." _Journal of Social History_, vol. 32, no. 2, 1998.
 All of the discussion about the particularity of the decade above comes from this fascinating article!

+[^iso8601decade]:
+	For the definition of decades, see ISO 8601-1:2019, Section 4.3.11, and extended definitions in Part 2, ISO 8601-2:2019, Sections 4.3.5 and 4.4.1.7.

+[^iso8601calendar]:
+	For the reinterpreted definition of the Gregorian calendar, see ISO 8601-1:2019, Section 4.2.1.
+A [draft copy](https://www.loc.gov/standards/datetime/iso-tc154-wg5_n0038_iso_wd_8601-1_2016-02-16.pdf) of an older version exists on a web server for the Library of Congress; Section 3.2.1 there.
+The Java library for date and time --- `java.time` or JSR 310, one of my all-time favorite APIs --- [describes](https://docs.oracle.com/javase/8/docs/api/java/time/chrono/IsoChronology.html) the ISO calendar system as "the _de facto_ world calendar."

+[^yearzero]:
+	Virtually every discussion of the century debate includes mention of the absence of year zero in the Gregorian calendar (often called "the astronomical year zero").
+See [Gould](#fn:gouldculture) for a discussion of the creation of Anno Domini by the monk "Dennis."
+"In short, Dennis did not begin time at zero, thus discombobulating our usual notions of counting.
+During the year that Jesus was one year old, the time system that supposedly started with his birth was two years old.
+(Babies are zero years old until their first birthday; modern time was already one year old at its inception.)"
+There's also a particularly expansive discussion of this history in _[The Boston Herald](#fn:colleges)_.

+[^iso8601century]:
+	For the definition of centuries, see ISO 8601-1:2019, Section 4.3.12, and extended definitions in Part 2, ISO 8601-2:2019, Sections 4.3.6 and 4.4.1.8.
+For example, the 21st century, "the 2000s," is represented as `20C`, and like with decades, there are zero (`0C`) and negative zero (`-0C`) centuries that both contain year 0.